-The Plan's infrastructure portfolio is comprised of five funds managed by Macquarie Asset Management.
-Two funds are based primarily in Europe, one is focused on the United States and Canada and two are global funds primarily focused on Europe and North America.
-Information on each fund follows at December 31:
+The Plan's infrastructure portfolio is comprised of four funds managed by Macquarie Asset Management.
+One fund is based primarily in Europe, one is focused on the United States and Canada and two are global funds primarily focused on Europe and North America.
+Information